Ragam (festival): Workshops

 Besides the numerous events and the glamorous proshows, many workshops are conducted for the participants coming from various colleges with varied interests.
 The workshops over the years have included numerous Dance workshops, Photography workshops, Self-defense workshops and Mocktail workshops.
 Several Exhibitions are also conducted as a part of Ragam with the quality of these exhibitions increasing with each successive editions.

 Media

 Being one of the biggest cultural fests in India, Ragam receives extensive coverage by newspapers, TV channels and other media.
-Noted dailies like The Hindu, Malayala Manorama, Mathrubhumi, The Times of India and The Deccan Chronicle have been media partners at Ragam over the years.
+Noted dailies like The Hindu, Malayala Manorama, Mathrubhumi, Madhyamam, The Times of India and The Deccan Chronicle have been media partners at Ragam over the years.
 TV channels like Kairali and Rosebowl have partnered with the fest in the past.
 In ’09 edition, one of the events "Talking Point" was aired on the channel Rosebowl.
 Radio Media has also played a significant role, with stations like Radio Mango and Red FM on the list of previous sponsors.

 The fest also receives huge online publicity, with a large fan following for its Facebook page.
 The Ragam theme song is currently the second most viewed promotional video of a cultural fest in India.